 Research into the precise causes of ADHD is still ongoing.
-It is assumed that a combination of genetic predisposition and external influences is at play.
+It is assumed that the condition is caused by a combination of genetic predisposition and external influences.

-An indication of genetic predisposition has been established in the nerve cells of the brain.
+An indication of genetic predisposition has been established in the nerve cells of the brain in people with ADHD.
 It appears that a change occurs in how the neurotransmitter dopamine is transported to the areas of the brain responsible for memory and learning.
 Yet there are other biological factors which contribute to the development of ADHD.

 Also, the role of societal developments remains unclear.
 Some researchers, for example, view ADHD as a consequence of or reaction to modern living, with children’s brains being routinely exposed to an ever-increasing number of stimuli, while their bodies are also moving less – against the backdrop of great pressure to perform and changes in family structures.

 Influences during pregnancy are not fully understood either.
-If an expectant mother smokes, drinks alcohol, or consumes recreational drugs, this increases the chance of her unborn child having ADHD.
+If an expectant mother smokes, drinks alcohol or uses drugs during pregnancy, this increases the chance of her baby developing ADHD.
 However, several studies have revealed that only a small proportion of children exposed to these risk factors are affected.
-In addition, the role of external influences on pregnancy has not yet been conclusively clarified.
-So these studies also do not offer any clear answers.

 How common is ADHD?

 Attention-deficit hyperactivity disorders are quite common according to statistics.
 Around 5 percent of children are diagnosed with ADHD.
-However, it is suspected that some children are being misdiagnosed, and a representative study on the prevalence of ADHD in Germany detected the condition among just one to two percent of children.
+However, it is suspected that some children are being misdiagnosed.

 How is ADHD diagnosed?

-It is important that diagnosis involves an in-depth discussion to identify and exclude other possible reasons for the child's behavior.
-After all, difficulties with concentration, problems at school, and hyperactivity may have other causes, such as sleep disturbances, impaired vision or hearing, or hypothyroidism.
+It is important that diagnosis involves an in-depth discussion to identify and exclude other possible reasons for the child’s behavior.
+After all, difficulties with concentration, mental illness, problems at school and hyperactivity may have other causes, such as sleep disturbances or disorders, impaired vision or hearing, or hypothyroidism.

-For more detailed information, e.g., on the diagnosis of ADHD, see gesundheitsinformation.de.
+For more detailed information about the diagnosis of ADHD, visit gesundheitsinformation.de.

 How is ADHD treated?

-It is important that any type of treatment be preceded by a consultation detailing what exactly ADHD is and how to live with it.
+Any type of treatment is preceded by a consultation detailing what exactly ADHD is and how to live with it.
 Teachers and educators may be involved at this stage too.
 At that point, it may be determined that there is no great need for treatment.
-The discussion must focus on ascertaining how severely the child and parents are impacted by the behavioral issues, how the child’s schooling and education are affected, and how the condition manifests in daily life, e.g., in terms of sleeping habits.

 Important: With mild ADHD, parental training may be sufficient.
 ADHD training teaches parents how to deal with the condition.
 Moderate or severe ADHD may lead to social problems or issues with learning.
 Appropriate measures at school, or family or behavioral therapy may help.